cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/05_access_management.md

 ### Creating User Access Cards
 The following steps describe how to create access cards for users:
-1. Log in to your organization's Shieldoo Mesh web application.
+1. Log in to your organization's Shieldoo Secure Network web application.
 2. Enable __Expert Mode__.
 3. Go to the __Users__ \| __Users__ section.
 4. Open the context menu of the user for whom you want to create an access card.